kurtperez123/MXN442-Assignment/README.md

 # MXN442-Assignment
-Compares EfficientNetV2 with other CNNs and non-DL methods (taught in MXN442) on EMNIST-Letters dataset.
+Compares EfficientNetV2-S with EfficientNet-B4 and non-DL methods (taught in MXN442) on EMNIST-Letters dataset.

 EfficientNetV2 paper is referenced/can be found here:
 Tan, Mingxing, and Quoc V. Le.
 "EfficientNetV2: Smaller Models and Faster Training."
 2021. arXiv preprint arXiv:2104.00298.